-For students matriculated in the Practical Nursing program, PSY 105, required in the preparatory component of the program must be completed with a minimum grade of "B-" or above.
-Grades below "B-" are considered to be failing grades for the purpose of the program.
+For students matriculated in the Practical Nursing program, PSY 105, required in the preparatory component of the program must be completed with a minimum grade of "B-", and 80%, or above.
+Grades below "B-" will-not be considered as successfully meeting the course requirements and must be repeated.

-All courses required in the professional component of the program with the prefix "LPN" must be completed with a minimum grade of "C" or above.
+All courses required in the professional component of the program with the prefix "LPN" must be completed with a minimum grade of "C", or 73%, or above.
 Students who receive grades below the requirements in any two (2) courses will be automatically withdrawn from the PN program.